Learn more about our outdoor seats and benches

 Of the other two sides of the triangle, one is specially ‘scorched’ black, in reference to the horror of battle and loss, while the third side is left to weather naturally.
 The legs of the outdoor bench are made from Corten steel – a raw, yet warm, dark orange ‘rusted’ metal, which will provide a beautiful, textured support for the Verdun Bench.
 The bench is mounted on an old brick surface which ties in with the red of the corten and it’s final resting place is close to the one remaining Verdun Oak still growing on the slope leading up to the rotunda.

 The unveiling ceremony took place at noon, led by Richard Deverell, Director of The Royal Botanic Gardens, Kew and accompanied by Tony Kirkham, Head of Arboretum, Gardens & Horticulture Services and Simon Burvill, Managing Director of Gaze Burvill.
 The outdoor bench was kindly gifted to gardens by Ian and Carol Sellars.

 19 December 2016, Richmond, UK

 On the 100th anniversary, plus one day, of the WWI Battle of Verdun a select group of Kew Garden staff, historians and the iconic Chelsea Pensioners gathered alongside the Mayor of Richmond, between the Palm House and Temple of Aeolus at Kew Gardens to unveil a commemorative piece, the Verdun Bench.

-Be the first to discover our new arrivals and inspiration, plus get access to exclusive events and offers.
+Get 10% off your first online order, plus be the first to discover our new arrivals and get access to exclusive events and offers.